Parents shocked over sudden decision to close Our Lady Victory Catholic School

-FRESNO, California (KSEE) — The doors seem to be shutting for good at Our Lady Victory Catholic School in Fresno.
+FRESNO, California (KGPE) — The doors seem to be shutting for good at Our Lady Victory Catholic School in Fresno.

 The Diocese says this decision is coming after years of poor enrollment.